zekrom-vale/ZekDex/packing/README.src.md

 -- Perhaspse it is best to split this into another file {DATASETS} -- To be replaced with the datasets in R/data.R

+For more details about each dataset, please visit the [ZekDex Wiki](https://github.com/zekrom-vale/ZekDex/wiki).

 ### Loading data
 Data can be loaded in different ways